-- Educates the next generation of nutrition and dietetics professionals to fulfill a variety of entry-level and leadership roles; - Generates new knowledge, policy, and models for nutrition practice through research, scholarship and demonstration projects; - Contributes to the enrichment of the community and the profession by service to the field.
+- Educates the next generation of nutrition and dietetics professionals to fulfill a variety of entrylevel and leadership roles; - Generates new knowledge, policy, and models for nutrition practice through research, scholarship and demonstration projects; - Contributes to the enrichment of the community and the profession by service to the field.

-The Program offers master's degrees in Nutrition Education (NE), Nutrition and Public Health (NPH), and Nutrition and Exercise Physiology (NEP).
-These M.S. degrees include the supervised experiential learning previously completed through a Dietetic Internship Program.
+The Program offers through its integrated MS-RDN track master's degrees in Nutrition Education (NE), Nutrition and Public Health (NPH), and Nutrition and Exercise Physiology (NEP).
+These M.S. degrees include the supervised experiential learning previously completed through a Dietetic

+Internship Program.
 Therefore, upon completion of one of the M.S. degrees, students are eligible to sit for the exam to become a registered dietitian-nutritionist (RDN).
-The Program also offers an advancedEd.
-M... degree in Community Nutrition Education, an Ed.D. degree in Nutrition Education and in Nutrition and Public Health, and a Ph.D. in Behavioral Nutrition.
+The Program also offers an advanced Ed.M.. degree in Community Nutrition Education, and a Ph.D. in Behavioral Nutrition.

 Through these degree programs, students gain a thorough grounding in nutrition science, medical nutrition therapy, nutrition education, and counseling, community nutrition, as well as in food systems and food justice.
-Students in the NEP program also gain a grounding in exercise science.
+Students pursuing the NEP master's degree also gain a grounding in exercise science.